 During her testimony at the hearing, Patricia emphasized that it is a fundamental principle of American jurisprudence that all persons are entitled to a fair hearing.
 In Patricia’s written testimony, she outlined several procedural protections that are required for a fair and reliable process.
 During the hearing, she specifically spoke about the importance of a live hearing and allowing the parties’ advisors to question the other party and witnesses.
 These provisions in the proposed regulations have provoked particular opposition.
 However, they are consistent with longstanding legal precedent and critical to a fair determination, ensuring that the parties can test, and decisionmakers can assess, the credibility and reliability of the parties and witnesses.

-Patricia’s opening statement is available to read here; her written testimony is available to read here; and the full live hearing can be watched here (Patricia’s opening statement at time marker 43:10; participation in Q&A at time markers 1:08:15; 1:58:44; 2:05); and her opening statement can be viewed above or on YouTube here.
+Patricia’s opening statement is available to read here; her written testimony is available to read here; the full live hearing can be watched here (Patricia’s opening statement at time marker 43:10; participation in Q&A at time markers 1:08:15; 1:58:44; 2:05); and her opening statement can be viewed above or on YouTube here.

 Patricia's written supplemental testimony and responses to Questions for the Record (QFR) were submitted following the April 2019 hearing.
 Patricia's response to Senator Alexander's Questions for the Record can be read here and Patricia's responses to the Senate Democrats' Questions for the Record can be read here.